Guided simulation of conditioned chemical reaction networks: Simulation methods

 \subsubsection{Enzyme kinetics}

-As described in \Cref{ex:Enzyme-kinetics}, this is a very interesting example as it contains a monotone component as well as an absorbing state, where the process dies.
+As described in \Cref{ex:Enzyme-kinetics}, this is a very interesting example as it contains a monotone component as well as absorbing states, where no more reactions can occur.
+For example, the state $X(t) = (0,20,0,32)$ can be reached with a sequence of reactions from $x_0$, but no further reactions are possible in this state.
 We use this example to compare various guiding terms.
 We choose the starting point $x_0 = (12,10,10,10)$ and parameters $(\kappa_1, \kappa_2, \kappa_3) = (5,5,3)$.
 We consider three scenarios in which the LNA method with restart, the guiding term obtained from a scaled diffusion presented in \Cref{subsec:guiding_term_scaled_diffusion} and the guiding term in which one of the components is replaced by a Poisson guiding term as presented in \Cref{sec:poisson}.

 \begin{itemize} \item \textbf{Scenario A: } The process is conditioned to be at $x_{T,0.01} = (0,15,5,27)$ at time $T=1$. $27$ is the $1\%$ quantile of $X_4(T)$, determined through forward simulation. \item \textbf{Scenario B: } The process is conditioned to be at $x_{T,0.5} = (0,19,1,31)$ at time $T=1$. $31$ is the $50\%$ quantile of $X_4(T)$, determined through forward simulation. \item \textbf{Scenario C: } The process is conditioned to be at $x_{T,0.99} = (0,20,0,32)$ at time $T=1$. $32$ is the $99\%$ quantile of $X_4(T)$, determined through forward simulation and $x_{T,0.99}$ is also an absorbing state of the process. \end{itemize}